BerlinSky/athena-template/README.md

 # Web Application Starter Kit

-### Set up the Express server based on the express-server-5 branch
+### Set up local http JSON data based on the further-setup branch

 ### Design goals:
-1. Set up SASS preprocessor
+1. Fetch the JSON data from express server
-2. Utilize npm start, prestart, and postsrart
+2. Paint the page with JQuery

 ### Steps to use the starter kit